 At this level, L&D professionals gauge how employees have reacted to their learning and development programs.
 A short questionnaire or survey can help in collecting the data to find out what employees think about a specific learning program.

 The second level of Jack Philip’s ROI model helps in evaluating what employees have learned from the learning programs.
-Multiple choice questions or quizzes are used to assess if employees have enhanced their knowledge and acquired new skills.
+Multiple-choice questions or quizzes are used to assess if employees have enhanced their knowledge and acquired new skills.

-Did the learning programs provide a behavioural change that the top management was expecting?
+Did the learning programs provide a behavioral change that the top management was expecting?
 Level 4 of Jack Philip’s ROI model helps in finding that out.
 It digs deeper into the “why” to understand why the learning program does or does not translate into workplace changes.

 The business result and impact are measured in the 4th level of Philip’s ROI model.
 It helps assess if the learning and development succeeded in impacting the overall business key indicators.